MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-standard-library-binary-Module.md

 ---
-description: The PowerShell Standard Library allows us to create cross platform modules that work in both PowerShell Core and with Windows PowerShell 5.1. ms.custom: contributor-KevinMarquette ms.date: 05/23/2020
+description: The PowerShell Standard Library allows us to create cross platform modules that work in both PowerShell and with Windows PowerShell 5.1. ms.custom: contributor-KevinMarquette ms.date: 10/22/2021
 title: How to create a Standard Library Binary Module
 ---
 # How to create a Standard Library binary module